SEN Annual Report

 - The class teacher is the initial point of contact for responding to parental concerns.

-- If you have further concerns, then contact Mrs Bruce who is the SENDco.
+- If you have further concerns, then contact Mrs Bruce if your child is in the Nursery or Reception classes, or Mrs Monk if your child is in Year 1 or Year 2.

 - How will I know how Iver Heath Infant School and Nursery supports my child?